Anizah: Anizah in Hejaz

-`Anizah in Syria and Iraq
+Anizah in Levant and Mesopotamia

+The Anizah tribe participated with the other Rabi'a tribes in the side of the fourth Rashidun caliph, Alī ibn Abī Ṭālib, in the Battle of Siffin.
+Historian Naṣr Ibn Muzahim mentions that 4,000 armored warriors joined Ali's army.

-The modern tribe of `Anizah became prominent in the Ottoman era, as masters of the oasis towns of northwestern Arabia, particularly Khaybar and Al-'Ula.
-Although not farmers themselves, the `Anizah levied crops from the inhabitants, and only spent the winter months in the area, while migrating northwards into southern Syria in the summer months, where they collected tribute from the inhabitants of the Hawran region.
+The modern tribe of Anizah became prominent in the Ottoman era, as masters of the oasis towns of northwestern Arabia, particularly Khaybar and Al-'Ula.
+Although not farmers themselves, the Anizah levied crops from the inhabitants, and only spent the winter months in the area, while migrating northwards into southern Syria in the summer months, where they collected tribute from the inhabitants of the Hawran region.
 The tribute was known as khuwwa ("brotherhood"), and in exchange, the tribesmen pledged to protect the farmers from other tribes.
 Other clans of the tribe spread across the northern Arabian steppes as far north and east as the Euphrates.
 According to Encyclopedia of Islam, "it is not known whence they came", while many such as the Western travelers Philby and Anne Blunt simply assumed they had recently migrated from Nejd, having been pushed northwards into Syria by other tribes.
-However, the tribe does not appear in the historical or genealogical records of Nejd, and members of the tribe posit a migration from Syria and Iraq southwards to Nejd, which comports with the original lands of the Bakr ibn Wa'il.
-In particular, it is believed they originated from the area of Ayn Tamr in the Iraqi desert near Karbala.
-In the 19th century, the Swiss traveler Burckhardt and the British traveler Doughty visited the tribe in their stronghold of Khaybar and gathered from them many details of Bedouin life.

-Sheikh Medjuel el Mezrab of the Anizah was the husband of Lady Jane Digby.
+The first Anizah tribe to enter Syria was the Hasana in the mid-18th century.
+They established themselves as the dominant tribe in the plains around Hama and Homs.
+Around the same time entered the Wuld Ali in the Hawran.
+The Ruwallah followed the Wuld Ali in the early 19th century and rivaled them for influence in the Hawran, while the Fad'an and the Sba'a entered the central Syrian plains and often entered into conflict with the Hasana in the early 19th century.

-One branch of the `Anizah in that area, centered around Al-Jouf and the valley of Wadi Sirhan and extending into Jordan and Syria, became so large and powerful that it practically developed into an independent tribe, known as the Ruwallah.
-The Ruwallah engaged in battle with other branches of `Anizah, and also became the arch-enemy of the large tribe of Shammar, who inhabited roughly the same area and dominated Nejd in the late 19th century after temporarily deposing the Al Saud.
-A 19th century oral poetic epic telling the tale of a rivalry between two heroes from Shammar and `Anizah was published in 1992.
+One branch of the Anizah in that area, centered around Al-Jouf and the valley of Wadi Sirhan and extending into Jordan and Syria, became so large and powerful that it practically developed into an independent tribe, known as the Ruwallah.
+The Ruwallah engaged in battle with other branches of Anizah, and also became the arch-enemy of the large tribe of Shammar, who inhabited roughly the same area and dominated Nejd in the late 19th century after temporarily deposing the Al Saud.
+A 19th century oral poetic epic telling the tale of a rivalry between two heroes from Shammar and Anizah was published in 1992.
 The Ruwallah were among the tribes that took part in the "Arab Revolt" against the Ottomans in 1916.
-Another northern branch of `Anizah, the `Amarat, was centered in the deserts of Iraq.
+Another northern branch of Anizah, the `Amarat, was centered in the deserts of Iraq.